ThisLittleWorld/ThisLittleWorld.github.io/pages/critics/oliphant.hamlet.md

 what his idea is, from finding any fault with that idea.
-He wants humour so entirely, that the wild pathetic gleamsof diversion which light up the gloom are lost to his audience;
+He wants humour so entirely, that the wild pathetic gleams of diversion which light up the gloom are lost to his audience;
 and the laugh which
 breaks in at the most bitter moments
 — that laugh which is full of
-tears, yet is nevertheless instinct with a wildlyhumorous perception of thingsludicrous and incongruous
+tears, yet is nevertheless instinct with a wildly humorous perception of things ludicrous and incongruous
 — loses all its distinctive character, and becomes a mere hysterical symbol of excessive emotion,